Wireless Battery Charger based on Inductive Power Transfer

-In the future all electronic devices will be wirelessly powered.
+In the future all electronic devices will be wireless powered.
 Small, battery-powered gadgets make powerful computing portable.
+The foundation of wireless charging is the well-known law of Faraday on induced voltage, widely used in motors and transformers.

 Inductive Power Transfer (IPT) refers to the concept of transferring electrical power between two isolated circuits across an air gap.
 While based on the work and concepts developed by pioneers such as Faraday and Ampere, it is only recently that IPT has been developed into working systems.